Makkar/deep-neural-network/README.md

-# deep-neural-network
+# Deep Neural Network

-Python implementation of L-layered feedforward neural network.
+The class DNN implemented in dnn.py can be used to construct a general L layered neural network.

+The api provides a `train` function and a `predict` function.